sgrif/talks/Attributes API/presentation.md

 - Duplicates code from other parts of Active Record :white_check_mark:
 - Jumps through significant hoops for a relatively minor behavior change :white_check_mark:
 - Overrides literally everything :white_check_mark:
-- Introduces large number of subtle bugs :bomb: :bomb: :bomb: :bomb:
+- Introduces large number of subtle bugs

 ^ In this case we don't ever explicitly override the reader and writer, just the generic read/write attribute methods in Active Record.
 We see less direct copy/pasting of code, but this file ends up knowing about the entire structure of attribute assignment.

+---

+# Serialized Attributes

+- Overriding an attribute reader/writer :x:
+- Duplicates code from other parts of Active Record :white_check_mark:
+- Jumps through significant hoops for a relatively minor behavior change :white_check_mark:
+- Overrides literally everything :white_check_mark:
+- Introduces large number of subtle bugs :bomb: :bomb: :bomb: :bomb:

-And oh my god this thing caused so many bugs.
+^ And oh my god this thing caused so many bugs.

 ^ A couple of things I didn't show is that this macro ends up modifying the columns hash, which is something that we'll talk about a lot later.